 When you first slip the iPhone into the Juice Pack case you’ll notice the extra bulk created by the battery, but after a day or two it just becomes natural to you.
 Yes, you’ve bulked up a super-slim smartphone, but that mobile will now last a couple of days between charges.

 There are cutouts for the camera and the same covered button overlays for the Sleep/Wake, Ring/Silent and Volume buttons that we liked on the Air.

 There’s one caveat we’d add when comparing the Air and the Plus battery cases.
 While the button overlays worked perfectly on the Air we found the volume switch on the Plus was not as easy a fit as it is with the Air.
 That's why we've scored the Mophie Juice Pack Air higher in terms of build quality.

 Like all battery cases for the iPhone 5 users with an angled headphone jack will need to use the supplied pass-through headphone extension.
 Most headphones, however, work fine with these cases.

-The Mophie Juice Pack Plus is available in black, red and white colours, at a price of £109.95.
+The Mophie Juice Pack Plus is available in black, red and white colours.

 Mophie also makes a Juice Pack battery case for the Samsung Galaxy S4.